-At the video’s five-second mark, about a dozen rioters pushed past the waist-high gates, and a crowd of them walked into the previously blocked area of the federal property.
+At the video's five-second mark, about a dozen rioters pushed past the waist-high gates, and a crowd of them walked into the previously blocked area of the federal property.
 With yelling and cheering in the background, a narrator said: "Police are squabbling with protesters — ope, there we go.
 And they just breached the Capitol again."

 Based on our frame-by-frame analysis of the footage, it was indiscernible whether police or the extremists moved the barricades.
 The videographer zooms in and out from the action and maintains a vertical positioning — the standard format for TikTok — and does not show who exactly "opened" the gates to the federal property.

 However, after that brief moment, the footage showed U.S. Capitol police officers slowly walking away from the breached access point seemingly without any visible or forceful attempt to block the rioters from entering.
 There was no evidence of any use of force by police against the rioters.